MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/table/table-getfilters-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # GetFilters Method
 Gets a string that contains a list of the filters within the current filter group for all fields in a record.
-In addition, this function also returns the state of the MARKEDONLY function (Record).
+In addition, this method also returns the state of the MARKEDONLY method (Record).

 ## Syntax
 ```